 How do you know if unwanted behavior has risen to the point of workplace harassment?
 For a workplace to be considered hostile (and thus unlawful), the behavior needs to be disruptive, ongoing and known to the employer – but not adequately addressed.

-Learn more by downloading insights from HR Acuity’s Workplace Harassment and Employee Misconduct Study
+Learn more by downloading insights from HR Acuity’s Workplace Harassment and Employee Misconduct Study .

 If you think you’ve experienced workplace harassment, following these steps for reporting workplace harassment can help you navigate the situation.
 If you’re an ER/HR professional, consider outlining these steps for your employees so they’re prepared should the situation arise.

-Step 1: Try to resolve the issue
+Step 1: Try to Resolve the Issue

 If you experience workplace harassment, consider addressing the matter directly with the person involved – but only if you feel safe doing so.
 Sometimes, individuals may not be aware that their behavior is offensive, and a candid conversation may help resolve the issue.
 If direct communication is not possible or proves ineffective, proceed to the next step.

-Step 2: Compile evidence
+Step 2: Compile & Document Evidence

-Whether you’re an ER/HR professional or the victim of harassment – documentation is key to making a case.
+Whether you’re an ER/HR professional or the victim of harassment, documentation is key to making a case.
 Record instances of harassment and be as detailed as possible.
 Record dates, times, locations, individuals involved or witnesses to the harassment.
 Save any relevant communication, such as emails, messages or voicemails.
 This documentation can serve as crucial evidence if further action is required.

 Note for ER/HR teams: ER/HR professionals don’t have to wait on a report of workplace harassment to act.
 Once negative behavior is recognized, you can start to collect evidence and open a case internally.
 Many employees worry there will be consequences for reporting harassing behavior, which prevents them from coming forward.
 Taking action directly demonstrates a culture of accountability and commitment from ER to addressing harassment in the workplace.

-Step 3: Escalate the situation to management or HR
+Step 3: Escalate the Situation to Management or HR

 Note for ER/HR teams: When workplace harassment goes unreported, it’s often because affected employees don’t feel safe doing so.
 They worry that by attaching their names to a report, they’ll be targeted later for creating trouble for the organization.

-If you’re an ER/HR professional, it’s crucial to ensure that that no retaliation takes place throughout this process.
+If you’re an ER/HR professional, it’s crucial to ensure that no retaliation takes place throughout this process.
 Retaliation against those who report harassment is strictly prohibited by law.
 Equally, preemptive retaliation against the alleged harasser can open your organization up to legal risk if the report of harassment is unfounded.

 Focus on following the established reporting procedures to ensure a fair and thorough investigation.
 If you encounter any retaliation, report it.
 A commitment to non-retaliation is vital for fostering a culture of accountability and transparency when addressing workplace harassment.